 What do search engine optimization (SEO) and emotion have to do with one another?
 Google doesn’t necessarily look for emotional words and phrases to rank your content.

-However, if you want to improve your SEO in 2022, your focus should be on feelings because the way you make people feel can influence actions that could improve your search rankings over time.
+However, if you want to improve your SEO, your focus should be on feelings because the way you make people feel can influence actions that could improve your search rankings over time.

 There are two key areas where emotional words or “words that sell” can have a net positive on your SEO over time.
 These are:

 - In search engine results page listings

 Keep reading to learn more about the science behind all of this.
 Then, check out our tips on using emotions to sell.